These are links for moving within this page

 Bioethanol is attracting attention as one measure to combat global warming.
 However, there are concerns that bioethanol produced from food sources such as corn could potentially trigger a food crisis.

-Nippon Paper Chemical, a member of the Nippon Paper Group, has begun a feasibility study with Cosmo Oil Co., Ltd. on the production of bioethanol using wood as a raw material, which does not compete with food resources.
+Nippon Paper Chemical, a member of the NIPPON PAPER GROUP, has begun a feasibility study with Cosmo Oil Co., Ltd. on the production of bioethanol using wood as a raw material, which does not compete with food resources.
 This issue introduces the potential of environmentally friendly bioethanol.

-Tozuki Toi
+Jūgatsu Toi

 Vol.5 (February 2008)

-Main theme
+Main Theme

 Japanese forests

 Forests cover 67% of Japan's land area.
 Compared to the world's forest area, which is about 30% of the land area, this shows that Japan is a country rich in forests.
 However, it is said that Japan's forests are currently in a critical state.
 What is happening to Japan's forests?
-We will learn about Japan's forests and summarize the domestic company-owned forests of Nippon Paper Industries.
+We will learn about Japan's forests and have summarized the domestic company-owned forests of Nippon Paper Industries.

 Mariko Bando